model-driven-devops/telemetry/README.md

 ## Send it something

 Now that your containers are up and running, we need to send some telemetry from our router.
-Here is a basic config that sends CPU utilization every 5 seconds.
+Here is a basic config that sends interface statistics every 5 seconds.
 Not very sexy, but its simple for testing.

 ```
 netconf-yang

 telemetry ietf subscription 1
  encoding encode-kvgpb
- filter xpath /process-cpu-ios-xe-oper:cpu-usage/cpu-utilization/five-seconds
+ filter xpath /interfaces-ios-xe-oper:interfaces/interface/statistics
  source-address <IP ADDRESS OF LOCAL INTERFACE>
  stream yang-push
  update-policy periodic 500